You are here: Urology Textbook > Drugs in Urology > Enzalutamide

 Dosage of Enzalutamide

 160 mg enzalutamide (four 40 mg capsules) p.o. once a day.
 The addition of prednisolone is possible, but not necessary.
-Discontinue treatment with progress or intolerance to enzalutamide.
+Discontinue treatment in patients with progressive disease or intolerance to enzalutamide.

 Brand Name of Enzalutamide:

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 - Beer, T. M.; Armstrong, A. J.; Rathkopf, D. E.; Loriot, Y.; Sternberg, C. N.; Higano, C. S.; Iversen, P.; Bhattacharya, S.; Carles, J.; Chowdhury, S.; Davis, I. D.; de Bono, J. S.; Evans, C. P.; Fizazi, K.; Joshua, A. M.; Kim, C.-S.; Kimura, G.; Mainwaring, P.; Mansbach, H.; Miller, K.; Noonberg, S. B.; Perabo, F.; Phung, D.; Saad, F.; Scher, H. I.; Taplin, M.-E.; Venner, P. M.; Tombal, B. & Investigators, P. R. E. V. A. I. L.

 - Enzalutamide in metastatic prostate cancer before chemotherapy.
 N Engl J Med, 2014, 371, 424-433.